oppia/oppia-web-developer-docs/End-to-End-Tests.md

 7. The control will stop at the point where the debugger statement was added.
 You can now choose to inspect elements, log variables in the test, or add more break-points.

 ### Debugging Circle CI builds ###
 Circle CI allows debugging using SSH.
-For details please read [this](https://circleci.com/docs/2.0/ssh-access-jobs/#steps).
+For details, please read [this](https://circleci.com/docs/2.0/ssh-access-jobs/#steps).

 ## Important Tips ##